Tiangong space station

-Tiangong (天宫 (Tiāngōng, Heavenly Palace)), officially the Tiangong space station (天宫空间站 (Tiāngōng kōngjiānzhàn)), is a permanently crewed space station constructed by China and operated by China Manned Space Agency (CMSA) in low Earth orbit between 340 and 450 km above the surface.
-It is China's first long-term space station, part of the Tiangong program and the core of the "Third Step" of the China Manned Space Program (CMS); it has a pressurised volume of 340 m³ (12,000 cu ft), slightly over one third the size of the International Space Station.
+Tiangong (天宫 (Tiāngōng, Heavenly Palace)), officially the Tiangong space station (天宫空间站 (Tiāngōng kōngjiānzhàn)), is a permanently crewed space station constructed by China and operated by China Manned Space Agency.
+Tiangong is a modular design, with modules docked together while in low Earth orbit, between 340 and 450 km above the surface.
+It is China's first long-term space station, part of the Tiangong program and the core of the "Third Step" of the China Manned Space Program; it has a pressurised volume of 340 m3 (12,000 cu ft), slightly over one third the size of the International Space Station.
+The space station aims to provide opportunities for space-based experiments and a platform for building capacity for scientific and technological innovation.

 The construction of the station is based on the experience gained from its precursors, Tiangong-1 and Tiangong-2.
-The first module, the Tianhe ("Harmony of the Heavens") core module, was launched on 29 April 2021, followed by multiple crewed and uncrewed missions and two more laboratory cabin modules Wentian ("Quest for the Heavens") launched on 24 July 2022 and Mengtian ("Dreaming of the Heavens") launched on 31 October 2022.
-The station aims to provide opportunities for space-based experiments, build capacity for scientific and technological innovation.
+The first module, the Tianhe ("Harmony of the Heavens") core module, was launched on 29 April 2021.
+This was followed by multiple crewed and uncrewed missions and the addition of two laboratory cabin modules.
+The first, Wentian ("Quest for the Heavens"), launched on 24 July 2022; the second, Mengtian ("Dreaming of the Heavens"), launched on 31 October 2022.